Skip to main content

 Myth: “Compostable” plastics can go in any bin

 Fact: In SLO County, compostable plastics should go in the trash.
-Our local facilities cannot process them.
+Our local facilities process organic material quickly, and these products can take longer to break down, clog machinery, and contaminate the finished compost.

 Myth: One wrong item does not matter